rohitsharma10creator/Continuous_control/Report.md

 # Report
 ---
-This project utilised the DDPG (Deep Deterministic Policy Gradient) architecture outlined in the [DDPG-Bipedal Udacity project repo](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal).
+This project utilised the DDPG (Deep Deterministic Policy Gradient) architecture.

 ## State and Action Spaces
 In this environment, a double-jointed arm can move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.